joaomelo/hot-collection/README.md

 The callback function receives the array of items as its first and only argument.
 Let's rewrite our last example.

-    import HotCollection from "@joaomelo/hot-collection";
+    import HotCollection from '__lib'; // '@joaomelo/hot-collection';
+    import { db } from '../services';
-    import { firebaseDb } from "./firebase-init";
+    import { renderEmployees } from './common';

-    const db = firebaseDb || "mock";
+    export async function renderSubExample (el) {
-    const employeeCol = new HotCollection(db, "items");
+      const employeeCol = new HotCollection(db, 'employees');

-    const app = document.getElementById("app");
-    const reducer = (a, i) => a + `<p>${i.name}</p>`;
-    employeeCol.subscribe(items => {
+      employeeCol.subscribe(items => { el.innerHTML = renderEmployees(items); });
-      app.innerHTML = items.reduce(reducer, "");
-    });

-    employeeCol.add({ name: "John" });
-    employeeCol.add({ name: "Jane" });

-> You can play with the example [here](https://codesandbox.io/embed/hot-collection-sub-5lux1?fontsize=14&hidenavigation=1&theme=dark).
+    }

 Cool!
 But what is really inside that argument the subscription passes to all callbacks when the change event is published?

 ### What is an Item?

-The items arrays return by `loadItems` method and the parameter of all subscription callbacks are pretty much the copies of the original documents inside the Firestore collection with few differences.
+The items arrays promised by `loadItems` method and the parameter of all subscription callbacks are pretty much the copies of the original documents inside the Firestore collection with few differences.

 HotCollection will inject inside every item the Firestore document key as an `id` property.
 So, don't use `id` as a field name in any collection or things will break.

-So as a convention, HotCollection call docs the native data returned and received by Firestore and treat as items its owns data structures with the tweaks (like the inject id mentioned before).
+So as a convention, HotCollection call docs the native data returned by Firestore and treat as items its owns spiced data structures (like the injected id mentioned before).

-In the last sections, I will explain an optional and more flexible way the package offers to enhance the conversion between Firestore documents to HotCollection items and vice-versa.
-But before that let's discuss how to add, edit and delete data.
+In the last sections, I will explain an optional and more flexible way the package offers to enhance the conversion between Firestore docs to HotCollection items and vice-versa.
+But before that, let's discuss how to add, edit and delete data.

 ## Manipulating Data